 “I was actually eating rice noodles at the time!
 I had soaked them in the morning and mixed them with vegetables.
 So it was sort of, ‘oh my god, this is a topic I should study,’” says Waley-Cohen.

-This semester, on Mondays and Wednesdays at 8:15 AM, you can find Waley-Cohen teaching “Food and Drugs in Chinese History,” where she leads 31 students on an exploration of Chinese culinary history and its influence on Chinese culture, society, and politics.
+This semester, on Mondays and Wednesdays at 8:15 AM, you can find Waley-Cohen teaching “Food in Chinese History,” where she leads 31 students on an exploration of Chinese culinary history and its influence on Chinese culture, society, and politics.
 Along the way, students consider such issues as the Chinese taboo against beef, the opium trade, the introduction of foods from the New World, and street food.

 “[Some academics] don’t think food is a serious topic.
 Whereas in fact it applies to everything,” says Waley-Cohen.
 To illustrate her point, she points to the arrival of New World foods in China at the start of the 16th century -- peanuts, corn, and most importantly, sweet potatoes.